KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 power to the device.
 This pin can usually be ignored if the device is already powered from somewhere else.
-Be careful when trying to supplying power to VCC from a Raspberry Pi or Arduino since they may not be able to provide enough current (and they can break if they try anyway)).
+Be careful when trying to supplying power to VCC from a Raspberry Pi or Arduino since they may not be able to provide enough current (and they can break if they try despite this).
 Also make sure the voltage is correct.
 You may want a [power supply](https://en.wikipedia.org/wiki/Power_supply).

 Note that neither RS-232 nor UART specify what data to actually send.
 In